mozilla/mod_authnz_persona/README.md

 	Set to 'yes' to verify assertions locally; ignored if `AuthBrowserIDVerificationServerURL` is set
 * `AuthBrowserIDSimulateAuthBasic`:
   Set to 'yes' to attach a synthetic Basic Authorization header to the request containing the username and a placeholder password
+* `AuthBrowserIDLogoutPath`:
+  Path to which logout requests will be submitted.
+An optional 'returnto' parameter in the request will be used for a redirection.

-once authentication is set up, the "require" directive can be used with one of these values:
+Once authentication is set up, the "require" directive can be used with one of these values:

 * `require valid-user`: a valid BrowserID identity must have been presented
 * `require user <someID>`: a specific identity must be presented